LiliMorAlba/LiliMorAlba/README.md

 ### Hi!
 I'm Liliana Morones 👋

 #### 🚀 About Me
-I'm a Biomedical Engineer in the process of transitioning into the world of data analysis.
-I have a working knowledge of Python, SQL, Tableau, and Power BI and am eager to continue learning and growing in these areas.
-My passion for technology drives me to seek opportunities as a data analyst to gain practical experience and further develop my skills.
+Biomedical Engineer focused on Data Analysis, with 4+ years in the healthcare industry.
+Proficient in Python, SQL, Power BI, Tableau, and Excel.
+Developed analytical, solution-focused skills through medical equipment maintenance and coordination.
+Experience in collaboration and translation of results for non-technical audiences.
+Always eager to learn, very adaptable in the workplace, organized, responsible, and work well independently as well as with others.
+Seeking a Data Analyst position to learn and collaborate with a professional team to grow my career.

 <!--
 **LiliMorAlba/LiliMorAlba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.